Chaos Calls 01: Learning Visit

 After lunch I take Joe into my office, and we talk about a few things.
 I make appointments to see him to practice with the sort of swords they use on Chaos, and for him to brief me on what Chaos is like.
 He also gives me the details of the sort of clothes to wear, because I want to get my own made up to take with me.
 In three weeks’ time I’ll go with him on a trip as a companion.
 Soon after our talk he leaves to go home, taking Meredith, plus her shopping, with him.

-In the afternoon I ring the lady who made my formal Japanese clothes, and ask her if she knows of any people who can make certain types of old clothes.
+In the afternoon I ring the lady who made my formal Japanese clothes, and I ask her if she knows of any people who can make certain types of old clothes.
 She offers to bring them around to see me, and we agree on tomorrow in the afternoon.
 Next is to hit the Internet, and the history books, to study some things, and think.
-I resurface about dinner time, after sending out many emails asking about getting things made for me.
+I resurface about dinner time after I send out many emails asking about getting things made for me.
 I’m very sure I’ve found a number of ways to make things a lot safer for me to do this work.

 The next three weeks pass with a lot of teaching by Joe, and a lot of learning and training by me.
 Also, the many items I want made for this trip are completed in plenty of time, too.
 I’ve other items I know will take longer to make, and they should be ready for my second or third trip.